 Thomas Ralph Bevan, Sergeant (Air Gunner), 1317942, Royal Air Force Volunteer Reserve.
 Thomas was the son of John and Annie Bevan, of Pontarddulais, and served with 61 Squadron, RAF.
 The squadron was equipped with the Avro Lancaster.
 Thomas served as an Air Gunner aboard Lancaster R5679.
 She was shot down over Denmark at 02.13 on 25 September 1942 while returning from a mine laying operation to the Baltic, with the loss of all her crew.
 Thomas was 19 years old, and is buried at Frederikshaven Cemetery, Denmark.

 Elvie Beynon, Leading Aircraftman, 523511, Royal Air Force.
 Very little information about Elvie can be found, but he served with 51 Squadron, RAF.
 The Squadron was equipped with the Armstrong Whitworth Whitley, and Eric was a crew man aboard Whitley K9040.
-On 5 April 1940 his Whitley was lost while returning from a bombing raid on Germany.
+On 5 April 1940 his Whitley was lost while on a training flight over the Bristol Channel.
 No trace of it was ever found, and so Elvie and his fellow crewmen are commemorated on the Runnymede Memorial, England.
 The other crew were; Aircraftman 1st Class James Boyd, Sergeant Robert G. Bruce, Flight Lieutenant Frederick O. Dickson, and Flying Officer Dermot E. Gould.

 Gordon Morris Bishop, Gunner, 980264, Royal Artillery.
 Gordon was from Pontarddulais, and served with 88 Field Regiment, Royal Artillery.
 The Regiment fought in the Far East, and Gordon was taken prisoner by the Japanese there.
 He was one of thousands of POWs put to work on the Thai Burma Railway, and died in Burma on 31 August 1943, aged 23.
 Gordon was buried at Thanbyuzayat War Cemetery, Myanmar.
 The photograph below has been kindly supplied by Tony Beck.